ece-student/Team-16/docs/lab1/lab1.md

 ### Part 5: Map the value of the potentiometer to the servo
 ###### (Firehiwot)
 The rotation of the servos can be contorlled by changing the angle values.
    * We first controlled the movement by manually entering different values for the angles from the key board.
-(90 to stop, 0 and 180 rotate in opposite direction as shown in the figure below):
+(90 -stop, 0 - full speed reverse, 180 - full speed ahead):

 ![ServoAngles](/docs/images/ServoAngles.png)

    * The potentiometer provides a signal which controls the rotation speed and direction.

 ### Part 6: Assemble your robot
 ###### (Rohit)